Conductive homogeneity of compact metric spaces and construction of p-energy: Framework

 \endassumption

-The condition \eqref{ASS.eq30} corresponds to the gentleness of a measure introduced in \cite{GAMS}.
-In fact, if $\mu$ has the volume doubling property, then this condition is satisfied.
+The condition \eqref{ASS.eq30} corresponds to the gentleness of the measure $\mu$ introduced in \cite{GAMS}.
+Indeed, if $\mu$ has the volume doubling property, then this condition is satisfied.
 See Proposition~\ref{ASS.prop10} and its proof below for an exact statement.